 Veterans Upward Bound.
-Veterans Upward Bound is one program under the U.S. Office of Education's TRIO programs designed to prepare and encourage access and participation in post-secondary education among low income and first generation college students.
+Veterans Upward Bound is one program under the U.S. Office of Education's TRIO programs designed to prepare and encourage access and participation in post-secondary education among low income and first-generation college students.
+Veterans Upward Bound provides education services to veterans throughout the State of Montana.
+For further information contact the Financial Aid Director at (406) 768-6372.